-The following guidelines have been developed to allow students, parents and teachers at Mandurah Baptist College to have a clearly defined framework of the expectations and responsibilities in the assessment process.
+The following Guidelines have been developed to allow students, parents/guardians, and teachers at Mandurah Baptist College to have a clearly defined framework of the expectations and responsibilities in the assessment process.

-1. The purpose of assessment
+1. The Purpose of Assessment

 Assessment is both an integral part of the teaching and learning process, as well as a helpful and powerful tool in gauging student progress and providing feedback on learning and next steps to growth.
-Within the framework of the teaching and learning process, teachers develop assessments according to a range of criteria, including the SCSA Principles of Assessment:
+Within the framework of the teaching and learning process, teachers develop assessments according to a range of criteria, including the School Curriculum and Standards Authority (Authority) Principles of Assessment.